booyaa/opentelemetry-playground/experiments/01-hello-world/README.md

 Tip: if you're using VS Code you can highlight the code snippets and use the command "Run Selection/Line in Active Terminal" to execute the commands.

 Let's set up our test environment.
-We just need to install the tool "wget" to download the [collector](https://github.com/open-telemetry/opentelemetry-collector-releases/releases) package.
+We just need to install the tool "wget" to download the [collector][repo] package.
 Please refer to the the [Dockerfile][file_dockerfile] for the full details.

 We run the collector using the command `/usr/bin/otelcol --config config.yaml`.
 We'll discuss the [config.yaml][file_config] file later on